dmendel/bindata/manual.md

 `:trim_padding`

 :   Boolean, default `false`.
 If set, the value of this string will
-    have all pad_chars trimmed from the end of the string.
+    have all pad_bytes trimmed from the end of the string.
 The value will not be trimmed when writing.

         obj = BinData::String.new(:length => 6, :trim_value => true)